jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 - User receives daily recommendation on what movie to watch
 - User can read a short description of the movie or refresh to get another movie recommendation
 - User receives daily recommendation on which meal to prepare
-- User can read a descrption of ingredients and preparation manual for recommended meal
+- User can read a description of ingredients and preparation manual for recommended meal
 - User can refresh to get another meal recommendation
 - User has everything within one dashboard
 - User has the option to read a FAQ, if in doubt of how to use the dashboard